French cruiser Iphigénie: Service history

-The keel for Iphigénie was laid down on 23 August 1877 and her completed hull was launched on 8 September 1881.
+The keel for Iphigénie was laid down on 23 August 1877 at the Arsenal de Brest, and her completed hull was launched on 8 September 1881.
 Installation of the ship's propulsion machinery was delayed by more than a year while Naïade completed her initial testing.
-The two ships were fitted with similar propulsion systems, and the navy wanted to evaluate the machinery before proceeding with Iphigénies construction.
+The two ships were fitted with similar propulsion systems, and the navy wanted to evaluate the machinery before proceeding with Iphigénie's construction.
 She was commissioned to begin sea trials on 15 May 1883, which included full power tests on 29 January 1884.
 She was completed the following month.
 While she was still undergoing trials, the decision was made on 16 October 1883 to convert Iphigénie to a dedicated training ship, and so following the end of trials on 27 February 1884, she was placed in the 3rd category of reserve to be converted.
 Her armament was significantly reduced.
 The ship was finally placed in full commission for active service on 16 August.
 Upon entering service, the ship was found to be cramped and the ship lacked sufficient sanitation facilities for lengthy voyages at sea.
 She nevertheless made eighteen major training cruises over the next sixteen years of active service.
 During this period, the ship trained men in a ten-month course that included education in navigation, gunnery, general seamanship, and operation of steam engines.